You'll save time and money

 At first glance, you might think your estimates are too generous or that you don’t need that many tiles.
 However, it is better to overestimate than underestimate, just in case.
 This overestimation guarantees that you will have plenty of tiles to work with rather than running out before the job is finished.
 If you run out of tiles and are unable to buy more in that particular colour or style, your flooring job could be ruined.

-An added benefit of ordering a few extra tiles is that your area will look good for much longer as you’ll have a few spares to replace any tiles that become worn or stained.
+An added benefit of ordering a few extra tiles is that your new floor will look good for much longer as you’ll have a few spares to replace any tiles that become worn or marked.

 How Many Carpet Tiles Do I Need?